If you love data, chances are you use a powerful tool like Google Analytics (GA) to gain insights into how people interact with your website.

 To get accurate page view and conversion counts, choose either website or in-form tracking for embedded forms, not both.
 To learn more about the nuances of tracking embedded forms, check out this help center post.

 There you are!
-You have all the information you need and, now, it’s time to get tracking.
-Wufoo + Google Analytics makes it easier than ever to collect the customer data that will make your awesome forms even more awesome.
+You have all the information you need to start tracking.
+We hope that Wufoo + Google Analytics makes it easier than ever to collect the data you need to evaluate your forms and make them even better.